SBA Loan Application: Everything You Need to Know

 In your SBA loan application, you’ll submit documents explaining your personal background, such as previous names used and previous addresses.

 If you have a criminal record, you’ll need information about the type of crime, the jurisdiction that charged you, the date, the final verdict, etc. A criminal record doesn’t automatically disqualify you from an SBA loan, but you must provide all details about the record.

-Some lenders want to see evidence of business and industry experience before approving your loan.
+Some lenders want to see evidence of business and industry experience before approving your SBA loan application.
 You’ll need to submit a resume for yourself and other management-level employees.

-Submitting your business plan with your SBA loan application is your chance to show the lender that investing in your business’s future is the right move.
+Submitting your business plan with your SBA loan application is your chance to show the lender that your business is worth the investment.

 Your personal credit report will let the lender know how responsible you are personally with your money.
-Lenders view small businesses as “risky” prospects, so the higher your personal credit rating, the more likely the lender is to approve your loan.
-The lender will be able to pull your credit report by using your social security number, but it’s a good idea to access and view your report ahead of time.
+Lenders view small businesses as “risky” prospects, so a higher personal credit rating increases the likelihood of getting approved.
+The lender will be able to pull your credit report by using your social security number, but it’s a good idea to access and view your report before submitting your SBA loan application.

 In addition to your personal credit information, you’ll need to provide a business credit report (if you have one, newer businesses might not have business credit yet).
 This report will give your potential lender an idea of your business’s financial history.
 As with the personal credit report, it’s wise to access and view your business report ahead of time.

 Personal and business tax returns will verify your personal income and your business’s income.
 For an existing business, you’ll likely need to produce the last three years of tax returns.